"HISSATSU! DOUBLE COMPILE!"

 Battle Programmer Shirase, also known as BPS, is a comedy anime series about Akira Shirase, a computer nerd who lives on his own in an apartment owned by his niece.
 He is also a world-famous rogue programmer with super hacking abilities who doesn't work for money, though he will occasionally work for rare computer hardware and other otaku treats.
 His great-niece Misao lives next door, feeding him and providing plot complications as needed.

-- Action Girl and Bad Ass - When she was in Middle school, Sae wiped the floor with three older delinquents to save Akira.
+- Action Girl: When she was in Middle school, Sae wiped the floor with three older male delinquents to save Akira.
 Later, as an adult, she steals a policeman's bike while completely drunk.

 - Adjective Noun Fred